-Then we some to the rolief that is being given to those who are in danger of losing their farms or their homes.
-New machinery had to be set up for farm credit and for home credit in every one of the thirty-one hundred counties of the United States and every day that passes is saving homes and farms to hundreds of families.
+Then we come to the rolief that is being given to those who are in danger of losing their farms or their homes.
+New machinery had to be set up for farm credit and for home credit in every one of the thirty-one hundred counties of the United States and dvery day that passes is saving homes and farms to hundreds of families.
 I have publicly asked that foreelosures on farms and chattels and on homes be delayed until every mortgaper in the country shall have had full opportunity to take advantage of Federal credit.
-I make the further request which many of you know has already been made through the great federal credit organizations that if there is any family in the United States about to lose its most of the first credit administration or the Home Owners Lian Corporation in Machington requesting their help.
+I make the further request which many of you know has already been made through the great federal credit organizations that if there is any family in the United States about to lose its chattels, that family should telegraph at once either to the Frm Credit Administration or the Home Owners L.an Corporation in Machington requesting their help.